The Great Play Marathon of 2026

 Q: How will this event work?

-A group of 54 games will be selected randomly from the top 10% of games on IFDB that have at least 5 ratings.
-This set of games will be arranged in a 9x6 grid of squares called the field.
+A group of 54 games has been selected randomly from the top 15% of games on IFDB that have at least 5 ratings.
+This set of games has been arranged in a 9x6 grid of squares called the field.

 Before the event starts, registered players (aka runners) will choose a color and a starting position, according to the type of course chosen.
 When the marathon begins, players will play the games in the order determined by their chosen course.
 As players complete each game, their progress will be reflected on the graphical representation of the field.